LMS (Learning Management Systems) in Education: Types, Examples

 Example 1 - Moodle

-Moodle has been around for what seems like forever and is one of the most popular open-source learning management systems.
-Moodle is used by most European universities to host online educational content.
-Because it is open source, the setup process can be difficult.
-Configuring Moodle to your organisation's needs will require professional help.
+Moodle has been around for many years and remains one of the most popular open-source learning management systems.
+It is widely used by universities across Europe to host online educational content.
+However, because it is open-source, the setup process can be complex.
+Configuring Moodle to meet the specific needs of your organisation often requires professional assistance to ensure optimal performance and customisation.

 Example 2 - Canvas LMS